Automattic/themes/blogorama/readme.txt

 == Copyright ==

-Magalog WordPress Theme, (C) 2023 the WordPress team Magalog is distributed under the terms of the GNU GPL.
+Blogorama WordPress Theme, (C) 2023 the WordPress team Blogorama is distributed under the terms of the GNU GPL.
-Magalog is based on Magalog (https://github.com/wordpress/magalog/), (C) the WordPress team, [GPLv2 or later](http://www.gnu.org/licenses/gpl-2.0.html)
+Blogorama is based on Blogorama (https://github.com/wordpress/blogorama/), (C) the WordPress team, [GPLv2 or later](http://www.gnu.org/licenses/gpl-2.0.html)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by